The Best Split Ergonomic Keyboards with Trackball

 What Is a Split Ergonomic Keyboard with a Trackball?

-A split ergonomic keyboard with a trackball is a keyboard divided into two independent halves, each positioned at shoulder width, with a built-in trackball that replaces the mouse entirely.
+It’s a keyboard divided into two independent halves positioned at shoulder width, with a built-in trackball that replaces the mouse entirely.

-The trackball is typically placed under the thumb or index fingers on one half, allowing full cursor control – clicking, scrolling, dragging – without moving your hands away from the typing position.
+The trackball typically sits under the thumb or index fingers on one half, giving you full cursor control — clicking, scrolling, dragging — without moving your hands from the typing position.

-This type of keyboard addresses the two main causes of desk-related repetitive strain injury: the forced inward rotation of the wrists from a standard keyboard, and the constant arm movement required to reach a separate mouse.
+This addresses the two main mechanical causes of desk-related RSI: the forced inward wrist rotation from a standard keyboard, and the constant arm movement required to reach a separate mouse.

 What to Look for in a Split Keyboard with Trackball